Derek Chauvin’s Bail Is Set At $1.25 Million, Former Police Officer Charged In Death Of George Floyd

 For the bail hearing, Chauvin appeared via video link at the Hennepin County District Court.
 He was seen wearing handcuffs, an orange jumpsuit, and a blue mask, CBS News reported.

 “The defendant placed his knee on Mr. Floyd’s neck for approximately nine minutes.
-The death of Mr. Floyd has had a strong reaction in the community, to put it mildly,” said prosecutor Matthew Frank.
+The death of Mr. Floyd has had a strong reaction in the community, to put it mildly,” prosecutor Matthew Frank stated.

-Chauvin has been charged both with second-degree manslaughter, second-degree murder, and third-degree murder.
+Chauvin has been charged with second-degree manslaughter, second-degree murder, and third-degree murder.
 He is currently being held at Minnesota Correctional Facility-Oak Park Heights.

 On social media, the reactions to Chauvin’s bail being set were mixed.
 Many Twitter users felt that accused murderers should not even have the option to pay bail for early release from jail.

-Others suggested that a $1.25 million bail was still not high enough, especially if he agrees to the conditions that lower the amount to $1 million.
+Others suggested that $1.25 million was still not high enough, especially if he agrees to the conditions that lower the amount to $1 million.
 They also suggested that the other three police officers involved should also be denied bail.

 “That’s all?
 He should be kept in jail until his trial.
 There have been countless others that have been denied bail for much less serious crimes.
-Another reason to keep protesting the racism in this country,” wrote one person.
+Another reason to keep protesting the racism in this country,” one person tweeted.

 Since Floyd’s death, protests have broken out worldwide, leading to vocal outcries for police reform.
 In some locations, protestors have begun tearing down Confederate monuments and statues.